-9.3.5.3.1 provided:
+9.3.5.3.1 Provided:

-- it is not electric or electronic and - it does not include any additional means for range finding when used on the unmarked field rounds. - The sight point may be a fibre optic sight pin and/or a chemical glowstick.
-The glowstick will be encased so as not to disturb other archers and to provide only one sight point. - 9.3.5.3.2 Multiple sight pins are not acceptable. - 9.3.5.4 Bowhunter division:
+- it is not electric or electronic and; - it does not include any additional means for range finding when used on the unmarked field rounds; - The sight point may be a fibre optic sight pin or a chemical glowstick.
+The glowstick will be encased so as not to disturb other athletes and to provide only 1 sight point. - 9.3.5.3.2 Multiple sight pins are not acceptable for marked rounds. - 9.3.6 Stabilisers and torque flight compensators. - 9.3.6.1 Recurve and Compound.